Norway–Peru relations

 Norway–Peru relations refers to the bilateral relations between the Kingdom of Norway and the Republic of Peru.
-Both nations are members of the World Trade Organitation and the United Nations.
+Both nations are members of the World Trade Organization and the United Nations.

 History

 Both countries established diplomatic relations in 1923.
 During World War II, Peru maintained relations with the Norwegian government-in-exile based in London, as well as other governments-in-exile.

 Norway considers relations with Peru their second most important in the region, and as such invests in several different areas of the country's infrastructure and economy.
 In 2014, both countries signed, along with Germany, a climate and forest partnership in order to reduce forest-related emissions and to recognise land for indigenous peoples' land claims.
 Peru opened an embassy in Oslo in June 2017.